-Our achievements (what we do well)

-- We foster the equal participation of boys and girls in curricular and extra-curricular activities.
-We also celebrate both male and female historical figures, explorers and scientists. - We look at our teaching and learning to ensure equal access for all and use a multisensory approach when required.
-We avoid stereotyping in the curriculum e.g. all children participate in construction, ICT, sewing and cookery.
-Responsibilities are fairly distributed e.g. monitors and playground pals.
-Children are not routinely grouped by gender e.g. the register is in full alphabetical order; children are not asked to line up separately.
-We seek extracurricular provision that appeals to both boys and girls e.g. cricket, gymnastics, football and dance. - Attainment of boys and girls is analysed and evaluated and needs are highlighted and planned for. - We recognise that there may be cultural issues affecting the interaction of boys and girls in our community.
-However, we also seek to avoid making assumptions about gender issues in the community. - We have had speakers from the community to talk about their jobs and to break down gender stereotypes - We have had faith leaders both male and female from the local community to talk about their beliefs e.g. male Imam and female Buddhist.
+We foster the equal participation of boys and girls in curricular and extra curricular activities.

+We look at our teaching and learning styles to ensure equal access eg providing visual, auditory and kinaesthetic experiences.
+We avoid stereotyping in the curriculum eg all children participate in construction, ICT, sewing and cookery.
+Responsibilities are fairly distributed eg monitors and playground pals.
+Children are not routinely grouped by gender eg the register is in full alphabetical order; children are not asked to line up separately.
+We seek extra curricular provision that appeals to both boys and girls.

-WHAT ELSE DO WE DO?
+Attainment of boys and girls is analysed and evaluated.
+Currently we are promoting boy-friendly literacy topics to raise the attainment of boys.

+We recognise that there may be cultural issues affecting the interaction of boys and girls in our community.
+However, we also seek to avoid making assumptions about gender issues in the community.